Apple Cinnamon Mini Muffins

 Mocha Pumpkin Spice Bread

 It wouldn’t be fall without PSL’s and pumpkin bread.
 This ultra moist, plush version of pumpkin bread has mocha batter swirled through it and a rich chocolate glaze that takes it over the top.
 It’s dangerously delicious and nearly impossible to eat just one slice.
-I think this will become your new favorite fall baking recipe.
+I think this might just become your new favorite fall baking recipe.

 Mocha Pumpkin Spice Bread